seprab/UnityDockerBuilder/README.md

 ##### Another note
-The editor version being used is hardcoded every where To Do:
+The editor version being used is hardcoded every where

+To Do:
 - Instead of hardcoding the Unity version everywhere, make it a input since when building the image.
+- Automate the return the license key before destroying the container